tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-synonym-map.md

  HTTPS is required for all service requests.
 If the synonym map doesn't exist, it is created.
 If it already exists, it is updated to the new definition.

  > [!NOTE]
 > The maximum number of synonym maps that you can create varies by pricing tier.
-For more information, see [Service limits for Azure Cognitive Search](https://azure.microsoft.com/documentation/articles/search-limits-quotas-capacity/).
+For more information, see [Service limits](/azure/search//search-limits-quotas-capacity/).

 ## URI Parameters